-The Commission is currently finishing the first of three phases of its Pennsylvania Turnpike/I-95 Interchange Project (the "Interchange Project").
+The Commission completed the first of three phases of its Pennsylvania Turnpike/I-95 Interchange Project (the "Interchange Project") in September 2018.
 The main objectives of the Interchange Project are to improve the linkage between I-95 and the Turnpike Mainline to create continuity in the interstate system, relieve congestion on local roads which are currently used by travelers to make the connection between I-95 and the Turnpike Mainline, create additional capacity on the Turnpike Mainline and I-95 to accommodate the transfer of traffic from the local roadway system, and improve travel times through the interchange area.

-The first phase of the Interchange Project includes preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and westbound Turnpike Mainline to southbound I-95 and is currently under construction.
+The first phase of the Interchange Project included preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and westbound Turnpike Mainline to southbound I-95 and is currently under construction.
 This phase included construction of a new mainline toll plaza and a cashless tolling plaza westbound, which opened in January 2016.
-The next construction contract, covering Turnpike Mainline Section D10, was bid on June 5, 2014 and construction was substantially completed in December 2017.
-The final contract in the first phase, covering Turnpike Mainline Section D20, was bid in the Summer 2015 and construction will continue through September 2018.
-The first phase of the Interchange Project is expected to be completed and open to traffic in September 2018.
-The portion of the Turnpike Mainline from the Interchange Project eastward to the Delaware River Bridge in Bucks County will be redesignated as Interstate 95.
+The first phase of the Interchange Project was completed and opened to traffic in September 2018.
+The portion of the Turnpike Mainline from the Interchange Project eastward to the Delaware River Bridge in Bucks County has been redesignated as Interstate 95.
 The second phase of the Interchange Project will include the completion of the reconstruction and widening of the remaining interchange connectors.
 The third phase will be the construction of a new wider bridge over the Delaware River, replacing the existing bridge.
 Funding for construction of the first phase is included in the Capital Plan.
 Funding for the second and third phases is not included in the Capital Plan.